ahabedsoltan/amirabedsoltan.github.io/content/authors/admin/_index.md

     url: https://ucsd.edu/

 # Short bio (displayed in user profile at end of posts)
-I am a third year PhD student at University of California Sandiego advised by [Misha Belkin]([https://www.google.com](http://misha.belkin-wang.org/))
+I am a third year PhD student at University of California Sandiego advised by Misha Belkin.

 # Social Networking